tordevries/debuggr/README.md

 # <img alt="icon" src="https://raw.githubusercontent.com/tordevries/debuggr/main/images/debuggr-icon.png" />&nbsp;debuggr
-**A tool to allow reading the source code of HTML, CSS, JavaScript, and other web-accessible files, as well as coding and configuration files (PHP, etc.) available on its local web server.**
+**A tool to read the source code of remote HTML, CSS, JavaScript, and other web-accessible files, as well as locally-available code and configuration files (PHP, etc.) also hosted by its web server.** It is mobile-friendly, which makes it useful for looking at remote source code (HTML, CSS, JavaScript, etc.) via smartphones and other mobile devices.

 Debuggr is a single self-contained PHP file (debuggr.php) that generates its own HTML and favicon, and uses CDNs to load its supporting CSS and JavaScript files.
-It is mobile-friendly, which makes it useful for looking at remote source code (HTML, CSS, JavaScript, etc.) via smartphones and other mobile devices.

-Debuggr was originally developed by a programming instructor to enable remote reading of student server-side coding without administrative server access.
-As a single file, it is easy to install and manage, especially for beginner coders such as programming students.
+It was originally developed by a programming instructor to enable remote reading of student server-side coding without administrative server access.
+As a single file, it is easy to install and manage, especially for beginner coding students.

 Debuggr is licensed under the GNU General Public License, as [noted below](#license) and detailed in the LICENSE.txt file.